nnngrach/AnyGIS_Mapshoter/README.md

 ### OverpassTurbo converter to PNG tiles

-This script can be used for watching OverpassTurbo map from your navigator app.
+This script can be used for watching OverpassTurbo map from navigator app of your smartphone.
 To do this your script shall look like this example.
-Especially first string with `bbox`.
+Especially for first string with `bbox`.

 ```
 [bbox:{{bbox}}];
 (

-  //your code here
+    // your code here:
-  way[highway];
+    way[highway][surface=fine_gravel];

 );
 out body;>;out skel qt;
 ```